JBurruss/Homie/Activity-4/Readme.md

 ### Step 1
 #### Front-end
 In the `admin.html` file, under the setName function, write a function to POST todos calles setTodo.
 Your new POST request should have the path `'/todo'`.
-You can copy past the setName function to get you started.
+You can copy paste the setName function to get you started.
 Make sure you change the object that you are sending to the server to look like this:

 ```
 var newTask = {